praekelt/numi-api/docs/index.rst

 Symbols
 ~~~~~~~
-Symbols are used in a :ref:`Dialogue <data-dialogue>` data structure as programmatically-usable strings.
+Symbols are used in a :ref:`Dialogue <data-dialogues>` data structure as programmatically-usable strings.
 Their main use is for identifying and referencing sequences, blocks and block types.

 Symbol Schema
 *************